-I always talk about priorities and how important they are in the realm of managing of finances, and in 2012, our priorities were not focused on travel.
+I always talk about priorities and how important they are in the realm of managing finances, and in 2012, our priorities were not focused on travel.
 We needed to buy a car, and we happened to be saving for our August wedding.
 Since we believe in paying off our credit cards every month and not incurring any debt, we bought our “new” ’97 Subaru with cash, and every other penny went to putting on the wedding.
 That didn’t leave room for a travel fund, a fact that drove me crazy (quite literally) all year long.

 Wanderlust Strikes Again

-There’s just no holding it at bay, no conforming to a “normal” life (what is normal anyway?), and no guilt when it takes over my life time and time again.
+There’s just no holding it at bay, no conforming to a “normal” life (what is normal anyway?), and no guilt when it takes over my lifetime and time again.
 In fact, the word that best describes what I’m feeling at the moment is “freedom.”
 Such is the life of a person who will forever be happily infected by the travel bug.

 I can explain.
 I have decided to end my employment at the law office.
 It’s a decision fitting for me, as the legal field is simply not where my passions live or thrive.
 It was a great learning experience, a wonderful step away from the restaurant industry, and it opened several doors of opportunity through which I have entered and am still working on entering.

 So.
 I’m celebrating by heading to Southeast Asia with my hubby for our long-overdue honeymoon in just 3 days!
 2012 has been a very different year for me, it was incredibly busy and most of all lacked any international travel, something that I have not lacked since… the year 1999.
 Seriously.
-January 4th of 2012 I started my job at the law firm.
-January 4th of 2013 I will be getting on a plane with my favorite travel buddy, Asia-bound and not looking back.
+On January 4th of 2012, I started my job at the law firm.
+January 4th of 2013 I will be getting on a plane with my favorite travel buddy, Asia-bound, and not looking back.

-I am looking forward to discovering what this change will bring, and I think a new year is the perfect time to make it happen.
+I am looking forward to discovering what this change will bring, and I think a new year is a perfect time to make it happen.
 I may have had a lack of international travel in 2012, but I plan to heartily make up for it in 2013.